-On March 5, 2015, we announced our entry into a definitive Agreement and Plan of Merger (the "Merger Agreement") with Catalyst Biosciences, Inc. ("Catalyst"), pursuant to which, among other things, subject to the satisfaction or waiver of the conditions set forth in the Merger Agreement, a wholly-owned subsidiary of ours will be merged with and into Catalyst, with Catalyst continuing as the surviving corporation and a whollyowned subsidiary of ours (the "Proposed Merger").
-Immediately following the effective time of the Proposed Merger, existing Catalyst equity holders are expected to own approximately 65% of the capital stock of the combined company, and existing Targacept equity holders are expected to own approximately 35% of the capital stock of the combined company.
-Prior to the closing of the Proposed Merger, we also expect to distribute to our stockholders a dividend of approximately \$37 million in aggregate principal amount of redeemable convertible notes and approximately \$20 million in cash, and a beneficial interest in a liquidating trust to be established for the disposition of any remaining NNR assets (the "Pre-Closing Dividend").
-The notes will be convertible into shares of common stock of the combined company at a conversion price of \$1.31 per share, which represents 130% of the negotiated per-share value of our assets following the anticipated Pre-Closing Dividend.
-If, in the future, the redeemable convertible notes are fully converted into Targacept common stock, Targacept stockholders would own approximately 49% of the outstanding capital stock of the combined company on a pro forma basis as of the anticipated closing date.
-The liquidating trust beneficial interest is a right to a pro rata share of any net proceeds received as a result of any disposition of Targacept's NNR compounds and related assets that occurs within up to two years after the closing of the Proposed Merger, unless those assets are sold or otherwise disposed of prior to the closing of the Proposed Merger.
+On March 5, 2015, we announced our entry into a definitive Agreement and Plan of Merger (the "Merger Agreement") with Catalyst Biosciences, Inc. ("Catalyst"), which was subsequently amended on May 6, 2015 and May 13, 2015 (the "Merger Agreement").
+Pursuant to the Merger Agreement, among other things, and subject to the satisfaction or waiver of the conditions set forth in the Merger Agreement, a wholly-owned subsidiary of ours will be merged with and into Catalyst, with Catalyst continuing as the surviving corporation and a wholly-owned subsidiary of ours (the "Proposed Merger").
+Immediately following the effective time of the Proposed Merger, existing Catalyst equity holders are expected to own approximately 58% of the capital stock of the combined company, and existing Targacept equity holders are expected to own approximately \$37 million in aggregate principal amount of non-interest bearing redeemable convertible notes and approximately \$19 million in cash.
+The notes will be convertible into shares of the combined company's common stock at any time within thirty months of closing at the noteholders' discretion, at a conversion rate of \$9.19 per share, which represents 130% of the negotiated per-share value of our assets following the anticipated Pre-Closing Dividend, as adjusted to reflect the Company's planned 7-for-1 reverse stock split.
+If, in the future, the redeemable convertible notes are fully converted into the combined company's common stock, Targacept stockholders would own approximately 57% of the outstanding capital stock of the combined company on a pro forma basis as of the anticipated closing date.

 Catalyst is a clinical-stage biopharmaceutical company focused on creating and developing novel products based on engineered human proteases.
 Proteases are proteins that enzymatically cleave other proteins and are involved in a variety of biological processes.
-Proteases regulate several complex biological cascades, or sequenced biochemical reactions, including the coagulation cascade that controls bleeding (hemostasis) in hemophilia and nonhemophilia settings and the complement cascade that causes inflammation and tissue damage in certain diseases.
-Catalyst's most advanced development program is for a next-generation coagulation Factor VIIa variant, which has successfully completed a Phase 1 clinical trial in severe Hemophilia A and B patients under a research and license agreement with a wholly-owned subsidiary of Pfizer, Inc. ("Pfizer").
-Catalyst's pipeline also includes drug candidates for Hemophilia B (FIX), pro-coagulation (FXa) and complement disorders (anti-C3).
+Proteases regulate several complex biological cascades, or sequenced biochemical reactions, including the coagulation cascade that controls bleeding (hemostasis) in hemophilia and non-hemophilia settings and the complement cascade that causes inflammation and tissue damage in certain diseases.
+Catalyst's most advanced program is an improved next-generation coagulation Factor VIIa variant, which has completed a Phase 1 clinical trial evaluating safety and tolerability as well as pharmacokinetics, pharmacodynamics and coagulation activity in severe Hemophilia A and B patients.
+Pfizer, Inc. ("Pfizer") conducted the Phase 1 clinical study pursuant to a research and license agreement with Catalyst, which Pfizer terminated effective June 1, 2015.
+Catalyst is also developing drug candidates for Hemophilia B (FIX), pro-coagulation (FXa) and complement disorders (anti-C3).